cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 ### Examples

 {% highlight bash %}
+#
+# Remember: replace 'andrew' with 'ANDREWID@unix.andrew.cmu.edu'
+# if you use the latter when SSH'ing
+#

 $ scp school/notes.txt andrew:notes_sept_2.txt
 # Copies school/notes.txt from your computer to Andrew and renames it